stc04003/pseudoCure/README.md

 ## Installation

-The package will be available on CRAN soon.
 Install and load the package from GitHub using

 ``` r
 > devtools::install_github("stc04003/pseudoCure")